hanmaktechltd/aspnetcore-assignment/README.md

 - FastReport.Net
 - Bootstrap

-## Features Workings and About the project
+## Features, Workings and About the project
 The Queue Management system involve these parts:

 - A client/customer - this is the person to be queued.